Ninth European Parliament: Appointment of the new executive

 European Parliament confirmed Ursula von Der Leyen as President of the European Commission on 16 July 2019.

 On the same summit Charles Michel (ALDE), incumbent Prime Minister of Belgium was elected a new President of the European Council and President of Euro Summit for a 2.5 years term.

-President of the Commission Confirmation
+President of the Commission election

 Secret paper ballot took place on 16 July 2019.

 Von der Leyen Commission Confirmation

-Following the election of the new President of the Commission, President-elect called upon member states to propose candidates for European Commissioners.
+Following the election of the new President of the commission, President-elect called upon member states to propose candidates for European Commissioners.
 The President-elect, in agreement with the European Council, assigned to each proposed candidate a portfolio, and the Council sent the list of candidates to the European Parliament.
 Candidates were then questioned about their knowledge of the assigned portfolio and confirmed by European Parliament Committees.
 When all of the candidates were confirmed by the respective committee, European Parliament took a vote of confirmation of the new European Commission in the plenary session.
 European Commission was then officially appointed by the European Council using qualified majority.
 Commissioners took the oath of office before the Court of Justice of the EU before officially taking office.

-Commissioners-designate Confirmations

-The responsible committee held a 3-hour hearing of the Commissioner-designate to examine the candidate's competence and suitability.
-Committee decided if candidate is suitable to become a European Commissioner and if their knowledge of the portfolio is sufficient.
-After each hearing, the committee voted on the candidate.
-Decisions of the committee were first taken by the coordinators of the EP political groups, at this point each candidate needed support of 2/3 of coordinators, if support was reached, the candidate was confirmed.
-If such support was not reached, then committee as a whole took a vote on a Commissioner-designate, where a candidate needed the support of the majority of committee members.
-If candidate was rejected by the committee as well, President-elect could propose a new candidate, in which case a new hearing would take place for a new candidate.
-Coordinators could also decide to hold additional hearing of 1.5 hours or demand additional written answers.
-If there were more committees hearing one candidate, all committees would give a joint evaluation.

-The first round of hearings took place from 30 September until 8 October 2019, followed by the evaluation by the BCPR (Conference of Presidents) on 15 October 2019.
-If any of the candidates would be rejected by the responsible committee, new hearings would take place on 14 and 15 October 2019, followed by BCPR evaluation on 16 October 2019.
-BCPR closed hearings process on 17 October 2019.
-Before the hearings begin, Committee on Legal Affairs, on 19 September 2019, examined if there was a possibility of a conflict of interests for any of the candidates for commissioners.

-The United Kingdom, which had been expected to leave the EU on 31 October 2019, did not nominate a candidate for commissioner.